vedph/cadmus-bricks-shell/README.md

 - when time allows it, old projects can be refactored so that they can take advantage of bricks instead of their monolithic dependencies.

 In the end, the ideal target is having a lot of small libraries working together, each with minimal dependencies.

+## Adding a Brick

+To add a brick:

+1. add a library project to this workspace: `ng add @myrmidon/LIBNS-LIBNAME --prefix cadmus-LIBNS`.

+2. add a control in the library.

+3. add a corresponding host page in the app, with its menu and route.